 - Google Users – anyone that reports a listing on Google Maps as Spam or Doesn’t Exist can have it suspended if their edit gets approved.
 Depending on the user, sometimes their edits will go live immediately (if the user has enough trust), sometimes they will need to be approved by other Google users (via Google Maps App or Check the Facts) or sometimes they will need to be approved by Google themselves.
 A user can also submit a report to Google via the Redressal Form.

 If you receive a hard suspension it’s because Google, or a user, has decided the business is not eligible to be on Google Maps and therefore the listing shouldn’t exist.
-I have also seen Google issue hard suspensions due to repeated violations of Google My Business guidelines.
+I have also seen Google issue hard suspensions due to repeated violations of Google Business Profile guidelines.

 Some examples of what would cause a listing to receive a hard suspension include: